Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Example: A continuous process with long memory

 Thus, the algorithm converges fast.
-However, the dictionaries involved in the simulation can be very large: in fact, it is easy to see that the depth $X_t$ of $D(U_t)$ has no expectation: $\P(X_t\geq k) = 1/\sqrt{k}$.
-Of course, as $D_t^n$ has a very special shape, ad hoc modifications of the algorithm would easily allow, here, to draw arbitrary long samples with low computational complexity.
-Moreover, paths of renewal processes can be simulated directly.
-Yet, this example illustrates the weakness of the conditions required by Algorithm~\ref{algo:rec}, and the fact that neither regeneration, nor a rapid decreasing of the coupling coefficients are necessary conditions for perfect simulation.
-More complicated variants are easy to imagine where no other sampling method is known.
+However, the dictionaries involved in the simulation can be very large.
+In fact, it is easy to see that the depth $X_t$ of $D(U_t)$ has no expectation: $\P(X_t\geq k) = 1/\sqrt{k}$.
+Of course, because of the very special shape of $D_t^n$, ad hoc modifications of the algorithm would allow us to easily draw arbitrary long samples with low computational complexity.
+Moreover, the paths of the renewal processes can be simulated directly.
+Nevertheless, this example illustrates the weakness of the conditions required by Algorithm~\ref{algo:rec}; it also shows that neither regeneration nor a rapid decrease of the coupling coefficients are necessary conditions for perfect simulation.
+It is easy to imagine more complicated variants for which no other sampling method is currently known.

-We conclude this section by the following remark: a simple modification of this example shows that continuity is absolutely not necessary to ensure convergence, as the proof also applies to any kernel $P'$ such that for $0\leq k\leq 2$, $P'(0|01^k) = 1-1/\sqrt{k}$, and for any $\w\in \G, P'(0|\w11) \geq 1-1/\sqrt{2}$.
-Such a phenomenon has been studied in \cite{Gallo10perfectSim}: Gallo gives sufficient conditions on the shape of the trees, together with bounds on transition probabilities, that ensure convergence of his coupling scheme.
-However, his approach is quite different and does not cover the examples presented here.
+To conclude, a simple modification of this example shows that continuity is absolutely not necessary to ensure convergence because the proof also applies to any kernel $P'$, such that $P'(0|01^k) = 1-1/\sqrt{k}$ for $0\leq k\leq 2$, and $P'(0|\w11) \geq 1-1/\sqrt{2}$ for any $\w\in \G$.
+Gallo, who has studied such a phenomenon in \cite{Gallo10perfectSim}, gives sufficient conditions on the shape of the trees (together with bounds on transition probabilities) to ensure convergence of his coupling scheme.
+His approach is quite different and does not cover the examples presented here.